 The Standards of Practice (SOP) have been produced by the authors under the direction of the Members and Board of Directors of Animal Assisted Intervention International (AAII), to assist and encourage individuals, organizations, institutions, and health and human service providers who are interested in, or are implementing, any animal assisted intervention (AAI) program including but not limited to AAA, AAE, AAT, and AASP.
 Note that AAPP has a completely separate member booklet as there are several differences in all sections.
 AAII considers this a living document that will undergo revisions as needed to keep up with the evolving knowledge and practice of AAIs around the world.

-The standards are a minimum of what is required for members to conduct any AAI program.
+The standards outlined in this booklet are considered a minimum of what is required to conduct different AAI programs for Animal Assisted Intervention International (AAII) members.
 All programs are encouraged to work at levels above the minimum standards and should also meet any standards or regulations that are required by governing bodies for their region and their home organization.

-AAT standards and program implementation reflects the participation of equally valued parties working together in a collaborative model:
+Any AAI program implementation assumes the participation of three or four equally valued parties working together in a collaborative model:

 Collaborative models involve work that is done with a qualified healthcare, human service, education professional, animal professional or a trained volunteer, and animal(s) in an experiential nature.
 In some cases, individual therapists may be active in AAT, but only as the therapy experts in a collaborative model.
 AAII will accredit individuals for this collaborative element of their AAT work.
 In some cases, organizations may be active in AAT, but only as the dog handler experts in a collaborative model.
 AAII will accredit programs for this collaborative element of their C-AAT work.